-- Your doctor will take particular care if: the patient is an infant or child under three years old - you have an epidural or an anaesthetic given into the spine.
+Your doctor will take particular care if:

+you have an epidural or an anaesthetic given into the spine.
 After an epidural or an anaesthetic is given into the spine, your doctor or nurse will make regular checks for signs of tingling, weakness or numbness in your lower legs or body, back pain or problems in going to the toilet.
 You should alert your doctor or nurse if you experience any of these.

-Other medicines and Heparin Injection
+Other medicines and heparin injection

-Tell your doctor if you are taking, have recently taken or might take any other medicines, including those medicines obtained without a prescription, as some medicines may affect the way heparin injection works.
-Taking some medicines at the same time as heparin may mean you may be likely to bleed more.
-In particular, tell your doctor if you are taking any of the following:
+Tell your doctor if you are taking havé recently takén or might také any other medicines, including those medicines obtained without a prescription, as some medicines may affect the way heparin injection works.
+Taking some medicines at the same time as heparin could mean you may be likely to bleed more.

+- In particular, tell your doctor if you are taking any of the following:

-- aspirin or other non-steroidal anti-inflammatory drugs (e.g ketorolac, diclofenac - or ibuprofen) - dextran solutions (used to treat shock) - medicines which may interfere with the proper clotting of the blood (e.g. dipyridamole, epoprostenol, clopidogrel or streptokinase) cephalosporins, used to treat infections - ACE inhibitors (e.g. captopril enalapril, lisinopril, ramipril), angiotensin II antagonists (e.g. losartan or valsartan) or a renin inhibitor drug called aliskiren, used for treating high blood pressure or heart problems - medicines that may increase the potassium level in your blood (e.g. amiloride, triamterene, eplerenone or spironolactone) - glyceryl trinitrate given into a vein (for coronary heart disease) - aminoglycoside antibiotics (e.g. gentamicin, amikacin, neomycin or tobramycin) - probenecid, used in the treatment of gout
+aspirin or other non-steroidal anti-inflammatory drugs (e.g ketorolac, diclofenac or ibuprofen) - dextran solutions (used to treat shock) - medicines which may interfere with the proper clotting of the blood (e.g. dipyridamole, epoprostenol, clopidogrel or streptokinase) - cephalosporins, used to treat infections - ACE inhibitors (e.g. captopril, enalapril, lisinopril, ramipril), angiotensin II antagonists (e.g. losartan or valsartan) or a renin inhibitor drug called aliskiren, used for treating high blood pressure or heart problems medicines that may increase the - potassium level in your blood (e.g. amiloride, triamterene, eplerenone or spironolactone) - glyceryl trinitrate given into a vein (for coronary heart disease) - aminoglycoside antibiotics (e.g. gentamicin, amikacin, neomycin or tobramycin) - probenecid, used in the treatment of gout whether this medicine should be administered then discuss things more fully with your doctor or nurse before it is given.